AnalyticsAutomated/CommandRunner/README.rst

 Params are also created as variables, named P1, P2, P3, etc...
 These refer in order to the values in the params list.
 If there is not an entry for the param in param_values these variables are set to True.
-If there is an entry in the param_values arg then the variable will take the value from that entry.
-In the example above P3 is mapped to entity 'b' and 'b' has a value of "this", so P3="this".
-In this way some runtime configuration can be passed in to the script.
+If there is an entry in the param_values arg then the variable will be a dict with a key value pair that gives you the name and the value.
+In the example above P3 is a dict of {'b': "this"}, In this way some runtime configuration can be passed in to the script.

 script is an argument that takes any valid python string.
 In the example above it reads the contents from the I1 filehandle ('some input data') and then